Gizzle: Ghostwriting

-Solo career
+2008–present: Solo career

 Proby met singer Ty Dolla Sign in 2008, with whom she became a frequent songwriting partner prior to his mainstream breakthrough.
 Having previously performed as Lady G, she ditched the name in favor of Gizzle in 2011, posting several videos on her YouTube channel.
 In 2015, she guest performed alongside Ty Dolla Sign on Puff Daddy's single, "You Can Be My Lover", from the latter's commercial mixtape MMM (Money Making Mitch).
 The following year, her appearance in the video for the track, as an unexpected "butch lesbian leading the song, rapping about hollering at women in the middle of a misogynistic smorgasbord," became a breakout performance for Proby.
 That same year, she received numerous songwriting credits on Ty Dolla Sign's debut album Free TC, including for the single "Saved."
 In 2016, she was featured on Australian singer-songwriter Delta Goodrem's single "Enough", taken from Goodrem's fifth studio album Wings of the Wild.

 Proby released her debut mixtape, 7 Days in Atlanta, in January 2017.
 The EP was produced in a single, week-long trip to Atlanta, with one of seven songs being recorded each day.
 Gizzle plans to continue this concept with further 7 Days mixtapes recorded in other cities, including Los Angeles, Philadelphia and Denver.
 Revolt described the EP as "a serious reminder of why [Gizzle] is one of the best in the business."
 She was featured on the Lupe Fiasco 2017 single "Jump", from his album Drogas Light.

 In 2021, Proby was featured on the soundtrack for the Netflix series Arcane on the track "Dynasties and Dystopia" alongside Denzel Curry and Bren Joy.